-Carlee McCullough, Co-Chair
+Carlee McCullough, Chair

 A native Memphian, Carlee McCullough currently serves as general counsel of McCullough Law and was previously the contract compliance officer for the City of Memphis.
 She has served as legal advisor for the Memphis and Shelby County Music Commission as well as the Memphis and Shelby County Film & Television Commission.
 A former certified public accountant, she is a graduate of Howard University School of Business and Loyola Law School in Los Angeles, Calif., where she received her law degree.
-Among her many pursuits, she also writes a weekly business column for The New Tri-State Defender.

 Leon Dickson Sr.